astropy/astropy/docs/timeseries/lombscargle.rst

 ------------------

-The ``scipy`` method wraps the C implementation of the original Lomb-Scargle Periodogram which is available in :func:`scipy.signal.lombscargle`.
+The ``scipy`` method wraps the C implementation of the original Lomb-Scargle periodogram which is available in :func:`scipy.signal.lombscargle`.
 This is slightly faster than the ``slow`` method, but does not allow for errors in data or extensions such as the floating mean.
 The scaling is approximately :math:`O[NM]` for :math:`N` data points and :math:`M` frequencies.